Halloween is over and the festive period is nearly on us. Organized shoppers may even already have a solid idea of what they're going to buy.

 For starters, make sure you’re signed up with Google My Business.
 It’s free, and it puts your name, address and phone number on Google Maps.
 This listing has a multitude of benefits like letting people know your hours of operation and directions to your store.

 Lastly, make sure that all of your business information, no matter where you enter it, is consistent.
-A tool like GoDaddy’s Local Business Listings can help you manage all of your online business listings from one place.
-You don't want to confuse Google or your potential customers.
+You don’t want to confuse Google or your potential customers.

 3. Prepare ads and specials